The Tides of Time

 The Tides of Time (ISBN 0-345-31838-2) is a science fiction novel by John Brunner.
 It was first published in the United States by Ballantine Del Rey Books in 1984.

+Plot summary

-The novel tells the story of two people on an isolated island, each time they awoke from sleep, they lived a different life in a different time.
+The novel tells the story of two people on an isolated island.
+Every morning, they wake to a different life in a different time, and not always one that seems like the "real" past.

 Reception

 Dave Langford reviewed The Tides of Time for White Dwarf #78, and stated that "Brunner's philosophical contention probably needs a whole book.
 Here it gets about 30 pages, and it's a tribute to his skill that he keeps you reading until then."